The maximum time for all students to complete a JD degree is six years.

 |TOTAL REQUIRED COURSES

-*First-year Part-Time students take these courses in the second year
+*Part-time students take two of these courses in their second year.

 These following cumulative limitations on electives apply.